-Many Florida co-parents live in different towns, states or even countries.
-This can complicate the issue of child custody when it comes to determining jurisdiction, or the authority of a court to rule on a particular legal issue.
+Many Florida co-parents live in different towns, states, or even countries.
+These circumstances can complicate the issue of child custody when it comes to determining jurisdiction, or the authority of a court to rule on a particular legal issue.
 It takes a skilled attorney to help parents and the court determine and enforce the appropriate jurisdiction.

-Schipani & Norman, P.A., can assist parents in the Sarasota area with jurisdictional issues regarding out-of-state or international relocation and child abduction.
+Schipani, Norman & McLain, P.A., can assist parents in the Sarasota area with jurisdictional issues regarding out-of-state or international relocation and child abduction.
 We work to ensure that parents and the court protect the best interests of the child, no matter where jurisdiction takes place.